Particles

 Note on interaction with Pyro simulations:

-The custom particle property values can also be used directly as maps, e.g., to control colors or the emission on a Pyro emitter tag.
+The custom particle property values can also be used directly as maps, e.g. to control colors or the emission on a Pyro Emitter Tag.
 Here you will find explanations and examples.

-Usage example for user properties
+Usage example for custom properties

-From now on, the emitter will automatically write the UVW coordinates of each newly created particle to the EmitterUVW user property.
-We can then read these out using Math modifiers, for example, and pass them to any other property of the particle, such as the color of the particle.
+From now on, the emitter will automatically write the UVW coordinates of each newly created particle to either the automatically created uvw property or the manually created EmitterUVW custom property.
+In this example, we decide on the EmitterUVW property, which we can now read out with Math Modifiers, for example, and pass to any other property of the particle, such as the color of the particle.
 The following figure illustrates this.

 Transfer of the stored UVW coordinates to the color property of the particles.